VeriBlock/nodecore-releases/README.md

-NOTE: The direct link to the zip file containing the entire NodeCore Suite is here (under github releases): https://github.com/VeriBlock/nodecore-releases/releases/download/v0.1.2/nodecore-all-testnet-0.1.2.zip
+NOTE: The direct link to the zip file containing the entire NodeCore Suite is here (under github releases): https://github.com/VeriBlock/nodecore-releases/releases/download/v0.1.3/nodecore-all-testnet-0.1.3.zip

 # Change log

+##  0.1.3

+### PoP Miner
+* New PoP Miner with interactive command line.
+You no longer need to run a Bitcoin daemon to do Proof-of-Proof

+### NodeCore
+* Stability fixes

+### NodeCore CommandLine
+* On connect, provide immediate error if cannot connect to a valid endpoint
+* New command to see PoP endorsements: getpopendorsementsinfo
+* Add BTC transaction Id to gettransaction to better see PoP-BTC link

+### Relevant new documentation:
+https://wiki.veriblock.org/index.php?title=HowTo_run_PoP_Miner - complete rewrite for new miner https://wiki.veriblock.org/index.php?title=PoP_Miner_CommandLine - Command line reference for PoP Miner https://wiki.veriblock.org/index.php?title=PoP_Transaction_LifeCycle - overview of a PoP transaction from start to finish

 ##  0.1.2